roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Brian ****** byNonStopFunGuy© "Mmm, that's true," Kitty mused.
+"Mmm, that's true," Kitty mused.
 Her eyes had found the bulge of his shaft in his jogging shorts, then she looked up quickly to the man's handsome face - - making sure that he, too, saw her examining his meat.
 And she grinned, demonstrating her approval of what she saw.
 "You know how they say, it's easier to talk to a stranger?
 Like on a plane, or in an on-line chat room?"

  The tall stud nodded down to her, hardly breathing, hoping she would give him a green light.